Now that Easter is over, what are we going to do with all of these eggs?!

 The same can be seen with your eggs!
-The atoms and molecules that make up the egg, are more dense than the water.
+The atoms and molecules that make up the egg, are more densely packed together than they are in water.
 So, when you put a raw egg in a glass of water, it will sink to the bottom of the glass.

 Using science, can you cause your eggs to float instead of sink?

 1. Fill all of your jars up halfway with water (making sure it’s enough to cover an egg with some room left over.)
 In the middle, gently place one of your raw eggs in the bottom of the glass.
 You should see it settle at the bottom of the jar.

 2. Ask your kids why the egg is sitting at the bottom of the jar.
 Why doesn’t it float on top?
 Can you make an egg float on top?

 3. In one of your other jars, add some salt!
 Not just a little, you’ll need quite a bit, enough to perhaps fill 1/5 of your jar!
 Then, put another egg in there.
 Does it float?
 I not, add some more salt until it does!
 What happened?
 Why does the salt make the egg float?

 4. Can you make an egg float with another material?
 What if you added sugar to your jar?
 Add the same amount of sugar to your third jar.
 Place your egg in the water.
 Does it float?
 If not, add some more sugar until it does!